 From Sega Retro

-The controller has ten face buttons, four shoulder buttons, an analogue stick and an analogue slider (which can be rotated to suit the user).
-Many of these buttons exist as switches to maintain compatibility with the computers the controller supports.
+Many of the buttons exist as switches to maintain compatibility with the computers the controller supports.
 Others are turbo switches, or are simply not used in the majority of circumstances.
 There is also a switch to turn the controller back to "digital mode", allowing it to remain compatible with all games on each system (aside from computer games that do not support joysticks).

-Several games support the XE-1 AP's analogue controls (including some first-party Sega releases):
+A number of games support the XE-1 AP's analogue controls, including some first-party Sega releases, including:

-It is currently unknown if support remains for this controller in the westernised versions of these games.
-It is also unknown if any home computer ports of Sega arcade games support the unit.
+Support for this controller largely remains in the Westernised versions of these games, with the notable exception of After Burner III, which instead features 6-button support (the Japanese version is 3-button or analog only).
+It is unknown if any home computer ports of Sega arcade games support the control pad.

 Released in 1989, its use of shoulder buttons predates the release of the SNES controller in 1990.
 Its use of grip handles and four shoulder buttons also predates the PlayStation controller's 1994 release by five years.

 Its use of an analogue thumb-stick predates the Nintendo 64 controller's 1995 unveiling by six years and its 1996 release by seven years.
 Its additional analog slider was also a precursor to the second analog stick of the PlayStation's Dual Shock controller in 1997.

 The XE-1AP is similar in design to the Sega Saturn's 3D Control Pad, released in 1996.
 In turn, the Saturn's 3D Control Pad was the basis for the 1998 Dreamcast Controller, which in turn was the basis for the 2001 Xbox controller, in turn the basis for the 2005 Xbox 360 controller.